Is your layover long enough?

 - Airports covered

 Canadian airports with US Preclearance (Toronto, Vancouver) let you clear US customs before departure, arriving as a domestic passenger.
-Dubai and Doha are major connecting hubs where transit passengers often skip immigration entirely.
+Dubai, Doha, Johannesburg and Addis Ababa are major connecting hubs where transit passengers often skip immigration entirely.

 - Peak wait